The Car Connection Chevrolet Trax Overview

 The Trax is a close relative of the Buick Encore.
 The two share drivetrains, architecture and safety systems, but the Buick has more expressive styling and more standard features to appeal to buyers willing to spend a bit more.

-The Trax fits right in with the rest of the Chevrolet small-car lineup, with a rather tall hoodline and blunt snout, showcasing the Chevrolet dual-port grille and bowtie design.
+Although primarily a transplant from GM's operations in South Korea—formerly Daewoo—the Trax fits right in with the rest of the Chevrolet small-car lineup, with a rather tall hoodline and blunt snout, showcasing the Chevrolet dual-port grille and bowtie design.
 That tall nose meets a body that otherwise looks like an elevated hatchback, with some body-side sculpting helping to avoid too much of a slab-sided look.
-Yet faux skid plates and rubberized wheel-well liners hint at a more rugged side that might or might not actually be there.
-Inside, the Trax gets a look that has quite a bit in common with the Chevy Sonic hatchback—including a version of the Sonic’s motorcycle-inspired instrument panel (digital speedometer, analog tach).
+Yet faux skid plates and rubberized wheel-well liners hint at a more rugged side that really isn't there.

-Four adults (technically up to five) can fit in the Trax, which includes all the hatchback versatility you’d expect; in back, you get 60/40-split folding seats that do fold flat, and even the front passenger seat will fold flat for longer items.
-Cargo space expands from 18.7 cubic feet with the rear seatbacks up, to 48.4 cubic feet with them folded forward, and there are plenty of cubbies for the smaller things.
+Five seating positions are available, and four adults can fit comfortably in the Trax.
+It also has hatchback/crossover versatility.
+In back, you get 60/40-split folding seats that lay flat, and even the front passenger seat will fold flat to accommodate longer items.
+Cargo space expands from 18.7 cubic feet with the rear seatbacks up, to 48.4 cubic feet with them folded forward, and there are plenty of cubbies for smaller items.

 The Trax feels confident but not lively or particularly fun in its handling.
 Suspension underpinnings are pretty typical for this type of vehicle.
 A column-mounted electric power steering unit provides maneuverability and responsiveness.